kingyo1205/RawPhotoForge/README.md

 # RawPhotoForge

 RAW Photo Editor Written in Python

+RawPhotoForge is a **RAW photo editor written in Python**.
+With a fast image processing engine that runs on **OpenCL**, you can edit RAW photos with real-time preview.
+You can finely adjust **color and brightness using tone curves** for brightness, hue, saturation, and luminance.
+It also supports **AI masks (SAM) for partial adjustments**, lens correction via Lensfun, and metadata display using ExifTool.

+---

 **This README is available in English and Japanese.**
 **このREADMEは英語版と日本語版があります。**